Do you want to learn more about children’s brain development?

-Around the age of 5.6 years the child begins to control his negative emotions a little better.
+Around the age of 5.6 years, the child begins to control their negative emotions a little better.

-As a result, he can understand their causes and know how to overcome them.
+As a result, they can understand their causes and know how to overcome them.

 This region matures in early adulthood.
 Each time the toddler observes someone managing to get through an emotional conflict calmly and accurately, circuits of the frontal orbital cortex record the scene and strengthen.

-The anterior cintular cortex plays an important role in transforming our feelings into intentions and actions.
+The anterior cingulate cortex plays a key role in transforming our feelings into intentions and actions.

-The anterior cintular cortex is active in cases of physical pain and social rejection.
-Social rejection is felt so intensely as physical pain.
+The anterior cingulate cortex is active in cases of physical pain and social rejection.
+Social rejection is felt as intensely as physical pain.

 Understanding the baby’s crying